roshray/how-to-read-research-paper/README.md

 - AI workflows and process.
 - Thoughtful regularization.

-### ROADMAP to Turn into AI Company.

-- Start with 1-2 projects.
-- Building a AI Team.
-- Education.
-- AI strategy.
-- Internal & External Communications(Clear communication on how AI works)

-### How to Find right Use Case

-- Start small.
-- Automate Tasks, not jobs.
-- Combine AI (What AI Can Do)& subject matter expertise(Things valuable for your business).

-                    Brainstroam Projects Together.

 ## When someone agrees with your IDEA -- ask them to Gamble on it(nobody knows its right-- so Gamble it).